-It was fun seeing all my relatives in the country.
+It was strange seeing all my relatives who live in the country.

-But it was hot and tiring and felt good to get back home again.
+It was fun, but also hot and tiring, and it felt good to be back home again.

 Travel, it seems, brings a new perspective on things.

 I learned that I am a town mouse.

 Oh, I love ducks and geese and flowers and big country kitchens and quiet afternoons strolling the open prairie.